daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 Data Wrangling
 --------------

-In order to prepare the dataset for analysis, I have cleaned and wrangled the dataset which are described in detail below.
+In order to prepare the dataset for analysis, I have cleaned and wrangled the dataset.
+The process is described in detail below.

-In the age attribute, there are lots of numbers that fall out of a reasonable range.
+In the age attribute, there are a lot of numbers that fell out of a reasonable range.
 Many people have entered their year of birth instead of age.
 For those instances, I have calculated their ages in the year of 2015.
 Additionally, to make it easier to analyze, I placed different ages in groups.

 ``` r
 age_cat <- as.numeric(train_user$age)